-The Intellectual Property Office of Singapore (IPOS) and Cambodia's Ministry of Industry and Handicrafts concluded a Memorandum of Understanding permitting for the filing of Cambodian patents through the Singaporean authority, and vice versa.
-The Memorandum of Understanding is valid for five years from January 20, 2015 and can be renewed upon the mutual consent of both parties.164 After the Ministry of Industry and Handicraft issued a Prakas (Declaration) on implementation the Memorandum on July 25, 2016, applicants are allowed to file for Cambodian patents through the IPOS.
+The Intellectual Property Office of Singapore (IPOS) and Cambodia's Ministry of Industry, Science, Technology and Innovation concluded a Memorandum of Understanding permitting for the filing of Cambodian patents through the Singaporean authority, and vice versa.
+The Memorandum of Understanding is valid until January 20, 2025 and can be renewed upon the mutual consent of both parties.172 After the Ministry of Industry, Science, Technology and Innovation issued a Prakas (Declaration) on implementation the Memorandum on July 25, 2016, applicants are allowed to file for Cambodian patents through the IPOS.

 In order to register, the applicant must have first been granted a patent in Singapore.
 The Singaporean patent must be in-force at the time of filing a request for registration in Cambodia.
-In addition, the patent must have a filing date on or after February 11, 2003.165
+In addition, the patent must have a filing date on or after February 11, 2003.173

-The request for registration of a Singaporean patent must be made to the Department of Industrial Property of the Ministry of Industry and Handicraft, and accompanied by a payment of the filing fee, a certified copy certificate of grant of the Singaporean patent, a certified copy of final specifications, a copy of abstract and a copy of original notarized POA if a local patent agent is appointed.166 Although, a certified copy of the Certificate of Grant of Singapore patent is required to be submitted, the Registrar still examines this based on the Patent Law and its related declaration.
-Cambodian translations must be submitted to the Patent Office within six months from the date of filing a
+The request for registration of a Singaporean patent must be made to the Department of Industrial Property of the Ministry of Industry, Science, Technology and Innovation, and accompanied by a payment of the filing fee, a certified copy certificate of grant of the Singaporean patent, a certified copy of final specifications, a copy of abstract and a copy of original notarized POA if a local patent agent is appointed.174 Although, a certified copy of the Certificate of Grant of Singapore patent is required to be submitted, the Registrar still examines this based on the Patent Law and its related declaration.
+Cambodian translations must be submitted to the Patent Office within six months from the date of filing a request for registration.175 The registration fee and annual fee must be paid within three months from date of Registrar's notification.176

-164 Memorandum of Understanding on the Co-Operation in Industrial Property, Art.
-10 request for registration.167 The registration fee and annual fee must be paid within three months from date of Registrar's notification.168
+172 Memorandum of Understanding on the Co-Operation in Industrial Property, Art.
+10

-165 Prakas on the Registration of Singapore Patent in Cambodia, Art.
+173 Prakas on the Registration of Singapore Patent in Cambodia, Art.
 5